DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-8 are rejected under 35 U.S.C.
-103 as being unpatentable over Imamura et al. (WO 2019/187725 A1).
+Claims 1-12 are rejected under 35 U.S.C.
+103 as being unpatentable over Imamura et al. (WO 2019/187725 A1, of record).

 At the outset, it is noted that the WIPO publication to Imamura is relied upon for date purposes and the US 11,926,753 patent is relied upon herein below as its English equivalent.

-Regarding claims 1-5, Imamura teaches a fluororesin having a having a number of functional groups per 106 main-chain carbon atoms in the fluororesin, at preferably 6 or less and particularly preferably at 0, in order to obtain superior high-frequency electrical properties (Ab., col. 3, line 16-col. 4 line 6), wherein the number of functional groups may be may be the total number of -CF═CF2, -CF2H, -COF, -COOH, -COOCH3, -CONH2, and CH2OH. (col. 5, lines 14-67).
-Thus, Imamura teaches functional groups and number thereof within the scope of the claimed invention.
+Regarding claims 1-5, 9-12, Imamura teaches a fluororesin having a having a number of functional groups per 106 main-chain carbon atoms in the fluororesin, at preferably 6 or less and particularly preferably at 0, in order to obtain superior high-frequency electrical properties (Ab., col. 3, line 16-col. 4 line 6), wherein the number of functional groups may be may be the total number of -CF═CF2, -CF2H, -COF, -COOH, -COOCH3, -CONH2, and CH2OH. (col. 5, lines 14-67).
+Thus, Imamura teaches specific groups and a number thereof within the scope of the claimed invention.

 Disclosed fluororesins include a copolymer of tetrafluoroethylene (TFE), hexafluoropropylene (HFP) and perfluoro (alkyl vinyl ether) (PAVE), preferably one having TFE:HFP:PAVE units at a mass ratio of (75 to 99.8):(0.1 to 25):(0.1 to 25) (col. 7, lines 36-44), and having a melt flow rate (MFR), preferably of from 0.1-40 g/10 min (per ASTM D1238, 372oC) (col. 8, lines 43-47).
-Additionally, the small genus of disclosed PAVE monomers includes perfluoro(ethyl vinyl ether) (PEVE) as a preferred species (col. 5, lines col. 6, lines 52-57).
+Additionally, the small genus of disclosed PAVE monomers includes perfluoro(ethyl vinyl ether) (PEVE) as a preferred species (col. 6, lines 52-57).
 Thus, Imamura teaches overlapping ranges for the MFR, and the amounts of perfluoro(ethyl vinyl ether) and hexafluoropropylene (HFP) units.

 At the outset, it is noted that in the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976).
 See MPEP § 2144.05.